ClugstonM/CMSC313/HW8/Readme.md

 To build using the makefile:
-- 'make matrixTest' will create the runnable matrixTest from c++ code (matrix.h, matrix.cpp, test.cpp)
+- 'make matrixTest' will create the executable matrixTest from c++ code (matrix.h, matrix.cpp, test.cpp)
-- 'make matrix.o' to create just the matrix.o dependency
+- 'make matrix.o' will create only the matrix.o dependency
-- 'make matrixTestC' will create the runnable matrixTestC from c code (matrixC.h, matrixC.c, testC.c)
+- 'make matrixTestC' will create the executable matrixTestC from c code (matrixC.h, matrixC.c, testC.c)
-- 'make matrixC.o' to create just the matrixC.o dependency
+- 'make matrixC.o' will create only the matrixC.o dependency

 Unit testing of every function ensures they operate as intended